matloff/omsi/README.md

 Here are some points of improvement:

+  * Tablet-friendly version of OMSI.

   * Code to check a student's e-mail address against a class list upon connection, with passwords being required.
-This would also help protect against a student inserting malicious code into an answer, possibly causing problems during the auto-grading process.

-  * Tablet-friendly version of OMSI.
+  * Code to confirm the integrity of the OMSI client code (i.e. verify that the source code hasn't been changed), and to upload each student Run operation to the server, to guard against the student running surreptitious communication code.